anton-smirnov-robert/weaver/content/note/Sans titre.md

 How are atoms and molecules of organisms organized so that they stay in very tiny zone of the phase space for relatively long time?

+For the phase space perspective, it means that trajectories are trying to be recursive.

+Now, dwelling on a specific zone can be seen from a macroscopic point of view.
+You can define a coarse-grained area that can be meaningful.

+Accordingly, we now that organisms have evolving phenotypes so we now that they go throught several macrospaces.